 Words importing the masculine gender such as "he" and "him" shall include the feminine gender and be construed accordingly.

-Where any condition below requires the licensee to communicate with the Authority, unless otherwise stipulated, all communication must be with the Authority's Licensing Department.
+Where any condition below requires the Licensee to communicate with the Council, unless otherwise stipulated, all communication must be to the Council's Licensing Department.

-IDENTIFICATION PLATES
+2. IDENTIFICATION PLATES